In Depth Baby Product Reviews Led by a Pediatrician

 Twins

 The Expedition doesn't accept any infant car seats, making it a poor choice for infant twins.
-For parents looking for an instant option for newborns, this stroller will not fit the bill, as children need to be at least six months to ride.
+For parents looking for an instant option for newborns, this stroller will not fit the bill, as children need to be at least six months old to ride.
 However, because it has equal seating for both passengers, it could be a good solution for price-conscious parents of older twins and children of multiple ages.
 If saving money is the plan, most families can still save money by choosing this option for older children and a frame stroller for infant children in our favorite car seats.
-Both strollers together total close to $300, still a very budget-friendly combination and below most double options that accept two infant car seats.
+Both strollers together total close to $300, which is still a very budget-friendly combination and below most double options that accept two infant car seats.

 Should You Buy the Expedition?